Assessing species vulnerability to climate change

 Comte L., Cucherousset J. & Olden J.D.
 (2017) Global test of Eltonian niche conservatism of nonnative freshwater fish species between their native and introduced ranges.
 Ecography, 40: 384–392.
 Trophic niche shifts between the introduced and native species' ranges within the δ13C and δ15N isotopic space.

 Species’ responses to recent climate change

 Distribution shifts poleward and upward in elevation are one of the main expected responses of species to climate change, as species attempt to track their favorable climate niche across space.
-In that context, my work seeks to assess how climate change and the potential interacting effects of other anthropogenic disturbances have affected the spatial distribution of species over the last decades.
+In this context, my work seeks to assess how climate change and the potential interacting effects of other anthropogenic disturbances have affected the spatial distribution of species over the last decades.
 As a better understanding of the processes of range shifts are needed to be able to predict the vulnerability of species to future climate change, I am also interested in understanding how the ecological and evolutionary characteristics of species are linked to the observed distributional changes.